 Patrons are entitled to two renewals on items.
 However, if a hold has been placed on the item, then a renewal will not be allowed.
 You many request a renewal by calling the circulation desk, (252) 399-6500.
 However, overdue items CANNOT be renewed over the phone.
 Overdue items must be returned to the library to ensure the items have not been lost or damaged.

-Overdue and billing notices are mailed or e-mailed as a courtesy.
+Overdue and billing notices are e-mailed as a courtesy.
 NOTE: Failure to receive overdue notices or bills does not absolve the patron from fines.
 There are four types of notices:

 All patrons are responsible for the materials that they borrow and will be fined for lost, stolen, or damaged items.
 Items not returned or renewed within 3 weeks from their most recent due date will be deemed lost.
 Patrons will be responsible for paying the replacement cost and billing fee of such items.